-A high degree of flexibility and availability is achieved combined with complete freedom from maintenance and high reliability.
+A high degree of flexibility and availability is achieved combined with high reliability and complete freedom from maintenance.

 A variety of Function Boards is available to cover almost every requirement, from the simple pulse output to the NTP time server.